Delvin Castle (In Ruins)

 Attending the opening ceremony were TD for Meath West, Johnny Brady and councillors Dan McCarthy, John Shaw and Paddy Hill.
 Each paid special tribute to the hard work of the hall committee lead by Ursula King.

-Dan McCarthy complimented the committee on the excellent refurbishment, and praised Westmeath Community Development for their contribution towards promoting community spirit.
 John Shaw said that the project was a great example of local heroism and shows what can be achieved with commitment.
 Paddy Hill commented that the work was carried out in such a short space of time and that the committee was to be congratulated for their huge efforts.

 Johnny Brady said that he himself used to attend dances in the hall years ago, and remarked that dance halls across the country are now laying idle and falling in to disrepair.
 He congratulated the committee on the fabulous refurbishment and again commended Westmeath Community Development for their role in the project.